Erna Hanfstaengl: Romantic involvement with Hitler

 Hitler may have been romantically involved with Erna, who was reported to have been beautiful, charming, cultured and intelligent.
 In the days following the failed Beer Hall Putsch, it was rumored that Hitler and Erna had sex while the former was hiding at a country house in Uffing.
+(Note: Konrad Heiden, an early Hitler biographer, even repeats these rumors as factual in his historical work.
+These fantastic stories are clearly false, as Hitler was seriously injured in the putsch and was in no shape for such activities.)
+(Note: Ernst Hanfstaengl also refutes these rumors in his memoirs.)

-Rumors circulated in Munich in 1923 that Hitler and Erna were to be engaged; in the spring of 1923, the most widely read newspaper in Munich, the Münchner Neueste Nachrichten, published a story to this effect.
+Rumors circulated in Munich in 1923 that Hitler and Erna were to be engaged; in the spring of 1923, the most widely read newspaper in Munich, the ', published a story to this effect.
+(Note: The story was false, but Hitler found it rather flattering and seemed pleased with the rumor.
+Hitler's response to the press inquiries was that his only true bride was, and would always be, the German people — a rather clear allusion to Jesus Christ.)

 It appears that the "tall and stately" Erna had simply been polite to Hitler and had shown courtesy to her brother's friend at their initial meeting in the early 1920s, and Hitler misinterpreted this as romantic affection.
 Gross claims that Hitler was in love with Erna, but that she considered the whole business to be a joke, and that she was amused at his attempts to court her.
 According to Gross, she was teased by her society friends about the unwanted affections shown by her "suitor" and made sure that she was never alone with him.

-In any event it appears that during the period 1922-23, Erna assisted her brother in his aspirations to become one of Hitler's inner circle, by furthering Hitler's introduction to people of wealth and social standing in Munich.
+In any event it appears that during the period 1922–23, Erna assisted her brother in his aspirations to become one of Hitler's inner circle, by furthering Hitler's introduction to people of wealth and social standing in Munich.
+(Note: She held coffee parties for Hitler in her home.)